 - Application forms and fee (apply online, here)

-- Two recommendations with at least one from a person familiar with your religious/spiritual development (Note: Recommendation forms are provided)
+- Two recommendations, with at least one from a person familiar with your religious/spiritual development (Note: Recommendation forms are provided electronically through the application).

 - A group interview with MACFT Faculty and the Admissions Committee at the School of Theology and Ministry

 Please note: Admission is selective, and candidates are evaluated on their individual merits.
 Strong applications will demonstrate knowledge of the profession, experience that indicates an understanding of the strengths and challenges of being in the helping profession, and an appreciation of diversity.

 Accepted students may petition to transfer up to 24 graduate credits from a regionally accredited institution.
 If you have an accredited Master of Divinity degree or other advanced theological degree, we may be able to waive up to 21 theology and elective credits required for the MACFT degree.
 These credits would be evaluated by the associate dean after admission acceptance.
 All work toward a degree from Seattle University must be completed within six years.
 This time limit includes transfer credit.

 In the second year, students begin the clinical sequence.
 This 18-month internship provides experience and training in couples and family therapy.
 Students must accrue 500 clinical hours, including 200 relational hours (seeing couples, families, and a variety of relationship forms).
 Students will be at a clinical site 14-18 hours per week for face-to-face client contact, supervision, and other onsite clinical work.
 Students secured placements throughout the Puget Sound area.

 In addition to the onsite experience, students participate in weekly three-hour faculty-led group supervision with an AAMFT approved supervisor.
 The program ensures supervisor sufficiency for students to receive quality feedback regarding their clinical services.